asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 B[info]
 C[servers]
 D[channels]
-E[components]
-F[security]
-G[tags]
-H[externalDocs]
+E[operations]
+F[components]

-A -->|1| B
+A --> B
-A -->|2| C
+A --> C
-A -->|3| D
+A --> D
-A -->|4| E
+A --> E
-A -->|5| F
+A --> F
-A -->|6| G
-A -->|7| H
 ```

 ### `Info` object
 The `info` object in an AsyncAPI document provides essential information about the API in the form of fields such as title, version, description, contact details and license.
 It serves as metadata that gives consumers a high-level understanding of the API's purpose and functionality.

 The purpose of the `info` object is to provide descriptive and contact information about the specific API.
 It helps developers, architects, and other stakeholders quickly identify and comprehend the API's characteristics without diving into the technical details.
-Plus, Info is a required component of the AsyncAPI document and often the first point of reference for users exploring the API documentation.
+Plus, `info` is a required component of the AsyncAPI document and often the first point of reference for users exploring the API documentation.

 The `info` object includes properties such as: